integration-os/connections/catalog/sources/rabbitmq/docs/connect.md

 ## Connect

-Receive messages from RabbitMQ via a Webhook.
+Receive events from listening to RabbitMQ queues.

 ### Securely Encrypted